 All the carriage drivers have to take a test to obtain their Carriage Drivers Licence.
 This involves driving skills and horsemanship, and a knowledge of the history of Sark: they not only drive you around but also act as guides.

 There are two main types of vehicles used on Sark – a carriage which can seat six people (four in the back and two in front beside the driver) and a van which seats ten people (eight in the back and two up front).

 The two tours which most people experience are either a one hour tour, taking in the north of Sark, or a two hour tour which covers the north of the island then goes to the Coupee in the south.
-All tours start and finish from the Collenette (the crossroads at the top of the Harbour Hill, just before the Avenue).
+All tours start and finish from the Collenette (the crossroads at the top of the hill.

 Some carriages will be pre-booked for tour operators, but there will also be carriages that are freelance (not pre-booked).
 There is no taxi rank order.
 If you are not with a tour just go up to any driver.
 They will tell you if they are available or not.
 Prices can vary depending on length of tour, stops etc. so ask the driver what the charge will be per person.
 Most drivers offer reductions for children.

 If arriving off the ferry for a day trip and you wish to take a carriage ride but have not pre-booked, then approach the carriage drivers about a tour as soon as you get off the tractor bus at the top of Harbour Hill.
 The drivers will be able to tell you where they are going, what they charge and whether they have spaces available and at what time.